kylesargent/kylesargent.github.io/_posts/2019-06-01-senior-thesis.markdown

 code: https://github.com/kylesargent/sn_gan_pytorch/
 ---

 We analyze the theory behind the Wasserstein GAN, and investigate techniques for enforcing a Lipschitz constraint for general neural networks.
-We note some issues with currently used bounds for the spectral norm of convolutional layers, and derive an algorithm to exactly control a CNN's spectral norm by normalizing an implicit Toeplitz matrix.
+We note issues with currently used bounds for the spectral norm of convolutional layers, and derive an algorithm to exactly control a CNN's spectral norm by normalizing an implicit Toeplitz matrix.
 Then, we identify a trade-off between exact Lipschitz constant and discriminator capacity.